Tanisha0904/PR_Search/README.md

 **Steps Followed:**

-**1. Data Preparation**
+**1. Data Preparation:**
 concatenate the title, body, and labels for each PR into a single text string.

-**2. Embedding**
+**2. Embedding:**
 use a pre-trained embedding model such as sentence-transformers to embed these text strings.(e.g. 'all-MiniLM-L6-v2')

-**3. Similarity Search**
+**3. Similarity Search:**
 use a similarity search algorithm like cosine similarity to find the most relevant PRs.

-**4. GPT Evaluation**
+**4. GPT Evaluation:**
 send the most relevant PRs to the GPT model for further refinement.